Oomnitza/oomnitza-connector/README.md

 Please make sure you have converted ALL custom converters and filters to py3 syntax before upgrading the connector to the 2.1.0 or above.

 # The Oomnitza Connector
-Oomnitza has created a unified connector, lovingly crafted using Python, which is a single application that can be used to pull data from multiple sources and push it to your Oomnitza application.
-The connector can presently pull data from the following sources:
+Oomnitza has created a unified connector, lovingly crafted using Python, which is a single application that can be installed on your local machine.
+This local connector contains multiple integrations, which can be used to pull data from the following sources and push it to your Oomnitza application:

 * Google Chrome devices [https://developers.google.com/admin-sdk/directory/](https://developers.google.com/admin-sdk/directory/)
 * Chef [https://www.chef.io/chef/](https://www.chef.io/chef/)